 There is a place called Town Talk in Fort Worth on Beach Street that I think will meet your needs.
 A friend bought a bag of Starbucks coffee for 1.99.
 I have been there a few times and love it.
 (01/25/2009)

 Lisa you have Town Talk in Ft Worth on Beach St. We shop there a lot.
 There also is one in Arlington, Top Line I try to go there any time I am out that way.
 Terry (02/02/2009)

 Have I got the place for you.
 It's The Grocery Clearance Center, the biggest and probably only true salvage store in the city of Dallas.
 It's at the corner of South Cockrell Hill Road and Kiest Blvd. in far North Oak Cliff, almost to the Duncanville city limit.
 This store has been in business nearly 20 years and has fiercely loyal customers, including me.
-They stock the usual canned and boxed goods, plus a great variety of frozen meats and desserts.

 As I understand it, they have contracts with all the major grocers and distributors and pick up from them nearly daily.
 Ask anyone in the aisles, we will all testify to the fantastic bargains and sterling service we receive there.
 They have a website" groceryclearancecenter.com, if you want to see photos and read about them.